 We have significantly enhanced the quality and quantity of our capital.
-Since 2009, Tier 1 capital has increased by 53 percent and has grown as a share of risk-weighted assets and total capital.
-Our members currently maintain more than \$1 trillion of Tier 1 capital.
+Since 2009, Tier 1 capital has increased by 53 percent and Common Equity Tier 1 capital has nearly tripled.
+Our members currently maintain \$1 trillion of T1 capital, \$881 billion of which is CET1 capital.